We are only open to Pitt Law students and faculty.

 Use of the Library

 - Borrowing: Non-Law University of Pittsburgh faculty, students (both undergraduate and graduate) and staff can borrow circulating books for two weeks using their Pitt IDs.
 Videos, CD's and books in the law library's Commons Collection do not circulate to non-law patrons.
+Patrons can use the ULS GetIt form to request materials from the law library.

 - Instruction: The library does not permit any type of instruction by non-University of Pittsburgh instructors on its premises.
-Instructors of graduate courses at the University may hold a class in the library under certain conditions but must contact the library to make arrangements.

 The library has several scanners available for Pitt Law users.
 Ask at the desk.